redhat-beyond/documents/statement-of-work/Beyond07-SOW.md

     1. If it's a frontend change it should contain also screenshots

-* Commit quality - a PR should have at least 1 commit where each one:
+* Commit quality - a PR should have 1-5 commits where each one:

     1. Contains a mostly self-contained code change
     2. Has a good commit message that meets